ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **TensorFlow:** Deep learning library for dataflow that was built with C++

+**Text Analysis:** Steps to analyze and manipulate textual data, extracting meaningful information and patterns.

 **Text Analysis Data Mining:** The process of extracting useful information or knowledge from unstructured textual data through techniques such as natural language processing, text mining, and sentiment analysis.

+**Text Analysis Groupings:** Creating meaningful groupings and categories from textual data for analysis.

 **Threshold Value:** The specific value used to split data into groups or categories in a decision tree.

+**Training Set:** A subset of data used to train or fit a machine learning model; consists of input data and corresponding known or labeled output values.

+**Unavailable Data:** Data elements that are not currently accessible or integrated into the data sources.

+**Univariate:** Modeling analysis focused on a single variable or feature at a time, considering its characteristics and relationship to other variables independently.

 **Unstructured Data:** Unorganized data that lacks a predefined data model or organization makes it harder to analyze using traditional methods.
 This data type often includes text, images, videos, and other content that doesn't fit neatly into rows and columns like structured data.

 **Unsupervised Learning:** The data is not labeled by a human.
 Examples are Clustering models used to divide each record of a dataset into one of a similar group.

-**Vendor Lock-in:** A situation where a user becomes dependent on a specific vendor's technologies and solutions, making it challengin to switch to other platforms.
+**Vendor Lock-in:** A situation where a user becomes dependent on a specific vendor's technologies and solutions, making it challenging to switch to other platforms.

+**Visualization:** The process of representing data visually to gain insights into its content and quality.

+**Visualization Techniques:** Methods and tools that data scientists use to create visual representations or graphics that enhance the accessibility and understanding of data patterns, relationships, and insights.

 **Watson Studio:** A fully integrated development environment for data scientists.